Carrying Wine on an Airplane

 First, remember that you should check that it's legal to bring wine TO YOUR HOME.
 Every state has its own legal requirements for hand-carrying alcohol from elsewhere into your house.
 Many states limit the amount of alcohol you can bring in from elsewhere for tax reasons.
 If you're planning on bringing more than a bottle or two, it pays to check this out beforehand on your state's or region's website.

 Few if any airlines would allow you to bring open containers or home-made containers.
 So leave the open containers behind and ship the home-made stuff another way.
 Don't forget to leave your corkscrews in your checked luggage, too.
-Those can't be in the cockpit.
+Those can't be in the cabin.

 So let's assume that bringing in the alcohol is legal in the first place.
 Now you have to worry about actually carrying it on the plane.